Timinator2000/Algorithm_X/03 - AlgorithmXSolver/03 - finding solutions.md

 @[Use Algorithm X to find a schedule for Mrs. Knuth Part I]({"stubs": ["03 - AlgorithmXSolver/part_I_generate_solutions.py"], "command": "python3 03 - AlgorithmXSolver/part_I_generate_solutions_test.py"})

 As is always the case with computer programming, bugs will work their way into your code.
-In the next section, I'll give you some common debugging tips when using this AlgorithmXSolver.
+In the next section, I'll give you some debugging tips when using this AlgorithmXSolver.